wetryingtodorock/getblock-docs/en/rpc-service/zec/json-rpc/zec_validateaddress.md

 ---
-title: zec:validateaddress \[POST\]
+title: zec:validateaddress - Zcash
-description: Return information about the given Zcash address.
+description: Example code for the zec:validateaddress json-rpc method. Сomplete guide on how to use zec:validateaddress json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters